How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 For more complex issues, such as potential tree hazards or significant pruning requirements, a professional assessment from a qualified arborist can provide valuable insights which can then inform your future decisions.

 Our team at Kneebone Trees offers comprehensive tree assessments to determine the best course of action and can help you determine what needs to be done about your neighbour’s tree.
-Our documents can be used as a supporting argument and evidence, should the case become a legal matter.
+We will first provide a site visit to assess the landscape.
+This is a comprehensive process, which we outline in our post What Happens During A Site Visit, and is a way for us to plan the best method for success.

 Frequently Asked Questions